conda/conda/docs/source/examples/deactivate.rst

 .. warning::
-    conda deactivate performs low level operations on Anaconda installations and environments, and can potentially leave Anaconda environments in inconsistent or unusable states.
+    conda deactivate performs low level operations on Anaconda environments, and can potentially leave them in inconsistent or unusable states.
 It should not be needed for any common tasks.

 ``conda deactivate`` removes one or more packages specified by :ref:`canonical names <canonical_name>` from an Anaconda environment at a given path, using the prefix option (``-p``).